clermontech/planet/_posts/2015-10-28-8th-International-Symposium-on-Foundations-Practice-of-Security.md

 ---
 # Event title (optional)
-title: "8th International Symposium on Foundations & Practice of Security"
+title: "8th International Symposium on Foundations &amp; Practice of Security"

 # When is it? (required)
 event_date: "2015-10-28 10:00:00"